 Tip: If you’re unsure which level to choose, ask the Tour Leader—they’re happy to help you find the right fit.

 Most rides start between 9:00 and 10:30 AM, depending on distance and location.
-We usually return by 3:00 to 4:00 PM, sometimes a little later.
-Remote starts may require additional travel time.
+We usually return by 3:00 to 4:00 PM, depending on the ride level and distance covered.
+Remote starts require additional travel time.

 Typical rides will have 8 to 16 riders, but popular rides or special events may attract larger numbers.
 When there are more than 8 people on a ride, we break into smaller groups.